import pandas as pd

 - Neural network: number of hidden layers, number of nodes in each layer, etc.

-After this, we used the tuned values to retrain on the complete training data set.
+After this, we used the tuned values to retrain the model on the complete training data set.
 At this stage it’s not necessary to investigate in most settings, but we show the results of the 10-fold cross-validation for the already-tuned models, to give a sense of the uncertainty in error estimation with a small sample like this.
 Even with the ‘best’ settings, we can see that there is definitely some variability across data splits.

 model | acc | tpr | tnr | f1 | ppv | npv |